redoio/.github/profile/README.md

 # <img src= "https://github.com/redoio/.github/assets/124313756/786fef93-1105-4c55-9096-b541b15a32f3" width = "8%" height = "8%"> <img src= "https://github.com/redoio/.github/assets/124313756/055a1500-06f6-43eb-bb38-47da5ad19831" width = "20%" height = "20%">

 A data science for social good non-profit building digital public goods for the carceral system.
-Our main project at the moment is the Sentencing Data Initiative, being developed for the Three Strikes Project at the Stanford School of Law.
+Our core project at the moment is the Sentencing Data Initiative that we are developing for the Three Strikes Project at the Stanford School of Law.

 Note from Aparna (founder and lead data scientist): We have some exciting tools in the pipeline so be sure to check this site soon for updates and opportunities!